microcks/microcks.io/content/documentation/guides/automation/github-actions.md

 This guide shows you how to integrate Microcks into your [Github Actions workflows](https://github.com/features/actions).
 Microcks provides 2 GitHub Actions for interacting with a Microcks instance from your workflows:

 * The [Microcks Import GitHub Action](https://github.com/microcks/import-github-action) allows you to import [Artifacts](/documentation/references/artifacts/) in a Microcks instance.
-If import succeeds is pursuing, if not it fails,
+If the import succeeds, it is pursued; if not, it fails.

 * The [Microcks Test GitHub Action](https://github.com/microcks/test-github-action) allows you to launch a Microcks test on a deployed API endpoint.
-If test succeeds (ie. API endpoint is conformant with API contract in Microcks) the workflow is pursuing, if not it fails.
+If the test succeeds (i.e., the API endpoint is conformant with the API contract in Microcks), the workflow is pursued; if not, it fails.

 Those 2 actions are basically a wrapper around the [Microcks CLI](/documentation/guides/automation/cli/) and are using [Service Account](/documentation/explanations/service-account/).
 They provide the same configuration capabilities.
 Especially, they're sharing the same mandatory configuration parameters that are: